 Formation teams are newer teams doing basic formations with basic skating skills and mainly forward skating.
 Backward skating can be done on 2-feet only.
 Lifts and rotation jumps are not allowed in the formation category.
 This is a great way for teams to learn the basics of synchronized skating.

-NEW!
 Advanced Formation teams have already competed in the Formation event, but skaters on these teams can do 3-turns, mohawks and backward crossovers for transitions and in block sequences.
 Lifts and rotation jumps are not allowed in the advanced formation category.
 This is a great way for teams to take the next step as they continue to improve the basics of synchronized skating.

 Skating teams have already mastered the basics of synchronized skating and execute superior formations with speed, difficulty and accuracy.
 There is a minimum of stops and 2-foot skating in the skating category.
 Teams should have smooth transitions and effortless performance.
 Unison, cleanness and speed are expected.
 Lifts are permitted in the Teen Skating events only.